thomas-crane/nrelay/docs/packet-structures.md

 #### `drops: number[]`
 An array of numbers which are objectIds of [ObjectData](#objectdata) objects which have gone out of view of the player.

+## VerifyEmailPacket
+Received to prompt the player to verify their email.
+### Members
+> This packet has no members.

 # Outgoing
 ## AcceptTradePacket